-Thus each $\mathbb{Q}_{\mu}$ is an {\it exponential mixture distribution} (see e.g.,~\cite{lindsay1983geometry}).
-Given two such mixture distributions, say $\mathbb{Q}_{\mu_0}$ and $\mathbb{Q}_{\mu_1}$, we define a divergence between them as the Bregman-Wasserstein divergence between the mixture weights $\mu_0$ and $\mu_1$:
+Thus, each $\mathbb{Q}_{\mu}$ is an {\it exponential mixture distribution} \cite{lindsay1983geometry}.
+Given two such mixture distributions, say $\mathbb{Q}_{\mu_0}$ and $\mathbb{Q}_{\mu_1}$, we may define a divergence between them (or, rather, between the weight distributions $\mu_0$ and $\mu_1$) as the Bregman-Wasserstein divergence between the mixture weights $\mu_0$ and $\mu_1$:

-To the best of our knowledge, this divergence between exponential family mixture distributions is new.
-Note that it is different from the KL-divergence between $\mathbb{Q}_{\mu_0}$ and $\mathbb{Q}_{\mu_1}$.
-Further study of this divergence and its statistical properties is left for future research. \end{remark}